aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% alert color="primary" %}}

-By default, Aspose.Cells saves Excel into PDF with Standard size.
+By default, Aspose.Cells saves Excel to PDF with Standard size.
 However, you can also save it with Minimum size using the [PdfSaveOptions.getOptimizationType()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getOptimizationType--) property.
 It accepts the following values:

 - PdfOptimizationType.Standard
 - PdfOptimizationType.MinimumSize